jerryq27/Cheatsheets/Languages/Python.md

     * However, private members are ignored by Python with `from example import *`
 * `class_` - used to avoid naming conflicts with Python keywords
 * `__example` - used to protect variables from being overridden in subclasses
-    * Python will actaully do _name mangling_ when encountering these members
+    * Using this triggers _name mangling_ with the Python interpreter
     * `dir()` will show how the variable gets altered: (`_SubClass__member`)
     * You will need to specify the altered name to access the correct value
     * Within the class however, you can specify the member with `self.__member`
 * `__example__` - functions reserved for special use in Python.
     * These dunder functions are a convention used by the core Python team
-    * It is not recommended to adopt this convention in your code
+    * Avoid this naming scheme in your code
 * `_` - used to indicate a variable that is temporary, or insignificant.
     * Has no special meaning, just a convention
     * Interpreter session uses `_` to store the result of a previous calculation